29next/app-ui-framework/docs/index.md

 ---
 layout: page-content
-title: "29next"
+title: "29 Next App UI Framework"
-description: Apps are structured to work seamlessly with the 29next dashboard and to provide an intuitive experience for users.
+description: Apps are structured to work seamlessly with the 29 Next dashboard and to provide an intuitive experience for users.
 ---

 # Layout